wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 What were the difficulties in the development of MELTANT-α?

-> When controlling MELTANT which is a humanoid robot, it is difficult to extract 100% of motor intent from the EMG alone.
-It is often faster to use motion capture or gloves for sensing, and MELTANT basically does not incorporate the biosignals.
+> Since avatars such as MELTANT are humanoid robots, **they can be controlled by sensing their own movements using motion capture, gloves,** etc., without daring to use biometric signals or other difficult technologies.
+This would make it easier to enter the market for industrial applications, and there is no need to use biometric signals, which are difficult to use.
+Therefore, MELTANT basically does not use biometric signals.

 > However, when controlling a component that cannot be controlled by your organs, such as a third hard, biometric signals are key.